broadinstitute/cromwell/README.md

   workflow.
 Fill in the values in this JSON document and pass it in to the 'run' subcommand.

-run <WDL file> <JSON inputs file>
+run <WDL file> [<JSON inputs file> [<JSON workflow options]]

   Given a WDL file and JSON file containing the value of the workflow inputs, this will run the workflow locally and print out the outputs in JSON format.
+The workflow options file specifies some runtime configuration for the workflow (see README for details)

 parse <WDL file>